 Rashi: It means every night.
 1

-In similar vein to (the Olas Tamid [Rashi in Chagigah, 26b], to) the Minchas Chavitin (of the Kohen Gadol [in Vayikra 6:13]), where it means half each morning and half each afternoon; as opposed to the "Tamid" that is written by the Lechem ha'Panim, where it means that they had to be on the Shulchan from Shabbos to Shabbos (Rashi).
+Rashi: In similar vein to the Olas Tamid (in Pinchas, Bamidbar 28:6) where it means daily, to the Minchas Chavitin of the Kohen Gadol (in Vayikra 6:13), where it means half each morning and half each afternoon; as opposed to the "Tamid" that is written by the Lechem ha'Panim (in Terumah, 25:30), where it means that they had to be on the Shulchan from Shabbos to Shabbos.

 See Ramban, who elaborates on the definition of 'Ner ha'Ma'aravi'.

 In fact, if the Kohen discovered that it had gone out, he was obligated to re-kindle it (Ramban, citing the Sifra in Vayikra, 24:2).